husthunterpy01/Dialog-Summarization-System/README.md

 # Dialog summarization system for a RAG chatbot system

 ## Summary
+This project implements a Retrieval-Augmented Generation (RAG) chatbot system enhanced with dialog summarization using a fine-tuned BART model.
+The summarization improves response efficiency and context handling in customer-service interactions.
+The system supports document uploads for Q&A, enhanced retrieval methods, and performance comparison with/without dialog summaries.
 ## Environment setup
+To set up the environment for running this project, follow these steps:

+### Prerequisites
+Ensure you have the following installed on your system:
+- **Python 3.8 or higher**
+- **pip** (Python package manager)
+- **Git** (optional, for cloning the repository)
+- **Docker** (optional, for containerized setup)

 ## Fine-tuning BART-based with SamSUM and TweeetSUM
 <details>
 <summary> Dataset</summary>